Brixel/hackerJeopardy/README.md

 This software provides a method of creating, editing and presenting a jeopardy style quiz game up to 10 players.

 ## Requirements:
 - A dual screen setup with a resolution of at least 1920*1080.
-(One for the presenter, one for the audience/players.
+(Will be forced) (One for the presenter, one for the audience/players.
 Windows and Linux supported).
 - A USB or other removable storage device to save the questions to.
 - (up to) 10 hardware buttons for the players to buzz.
 - [optional] Something to output the sound to.